rodekruis/IBF-river-flood-pipeline/README.md

    * make a Pull Request (PR) from `dev` to `main` and inform IBF team that it needs to be merged
 4. Re-submit the failed run of [river-flood-pipeline-prod](https://portal.azure.com/#@rodekruis.onmicrosoft.com/resource/subscriptions/57b0d17a-5429-4dbb-8366-35c928e3ed94/resourceGroups/IBF-system/providers/Microsoft.Logic/workflows/river-flood-pipeline-prod/logicApp) or wait for it to run again the next day.

-The pipeline uses [Github Actions workflows](https://github.com/rodekruis/IBF-river-flood-pipeline/tree/main/.github/workflows) to automatically deploy code changes to Azure.
-Specifically:
-* Code changes to the `dev` branch are deployed to the dev docker image and used in the dev logic app

-[^1]: The URL and Request Body JSON Schema are visible in `Develooment Tools` > `Logic app deisgner` > `HTTP request trigger`.

 ### How do I set up the pipeline for a new country?